OROCarreno/Peru-dengue-benchmark/README.md

 # Peru-dengue-benchmark
-Benchmakr of weekly dengue cases forecasting in Peru
+Benchmark of weekly dengue cases forecasting in Peru